flatironinstitute/finufft/README.md

 ### Packaged codes.

-The main distribution includes code by:
+The main distribution includes contributed code by:

 Nick Hale and John Burkardt - Gauss-Legendre nodes and weights (in `contrib/`)
 Leslie Greengard and June-Yub Lee - fortran driver codes from CMCL (in `fortran/`)